-In Clairnote intervals are easy to identify since each interval is visually distinct and it is simple to distinguish one interval from another.
-The 6-6 pitch pattern in the noteheads contributes to this.
-If an interval spans an even number of semitones then both notes are solid/black, or both notes are hollow/white.
-If it spans an odd number of semitones one note is solid/black and the other is hollow/white.
+If an interval spans an even number of semitones then both notes are line notes or both are space notes.
+If it spans an odd number of semitones then one note is a line note and the other is a space note.
+(This is the result of Clairnote SN's 6-6 pitch pattern.)

 Intervals are some of the most basic building blocks of music.
 Being able to clearly and consistently see the differences between them leads to a better awareness and understanding of music and common musical patterns.

-Improvising and playing by ear are skills that are largely done through interval relationships between notes.
-Yet in traditional notation these relationships between notes are obscured.
-How might one’s ability to play by ear and improvise improve through using a better music notation system?
+Improvising and playing by ear are skills that involve an intuitive awareness of the interval relationships between notes.
+Yet in traditional notation these relationships are obscured.
+How might one's ability to play by ear and improvise improve by using a notation system that made interval relationships more readily apparent?

 Below is a comprehensive illustration of all the common intervals (from unisons up through octaves) showing the consistent pattern in their appearance.
 The number of semitones spanned by each interval is given in parentheses.